 In a previous paper, Rundle and Donnellan (2020) showed that a timeseries resembling the long-hypothesized earthquake cycle could be constructed from the analysis of bursts of small earthquakes that are clustered in space and time.
 Here we present an alternative method that yields similar results, and is perhaps more robust.
-We identify the characteristic patterns of activity in a seismically active region, defined using Principle Component Analysis (Tiampo et al, 2000a,b).
+We identify the characteristic patterns of activity in a seismically active region, defined using Principle Component Analysis (PCA: Tiampo et al, 2002a,b).

-To summarize our results: The timeseries so defined implies that regional correlation of seismic activity generally decreases prior to major earthquakes in California.
-Just after occurrence a major earthquake, correlation of seismic activity discontinuously increases.
+To summarize our results: While the statistics of earthquake occurence are known to be nearly Poisson in time and thus without memory of prior large events, there may nonetheless be unexamined signatures of high risk times that are defined by characteristics of the small earthquake distribution in time.
+It is this hypothesis that we examine here using a novel correlation timeseries.
+The timeseries so defined implies that regional correlation of seismic activity generally decreases prior to major earthquakes in California.
+Just after occurrence of a major earthquake, correlation of seismic activity discontinuously increases.
 The result strongly resembles the expected earthquake cycle of stress accumulation and release, and is similar to results published earlier from the analysis of bursts of small-magnitude seismic activity.
 We then applied a standard timeseries technique based on constructing a Receiver Operating Characteristic (ROC) together with a Shannon Information metric (e.g., Rundle et al., 2019) to show that signals of future large earthquakes may be present.
 The method implies some level of signal detection of future large earthquakes, albeit with errors.